The submission drive for Spring 2019 is now open! All submissions are due by Monday, February 11th.

 *email images of your visual pieces as 300 dpi JPGs or PNGs and your literary documents in PDF or DOC format, to firstname.lastname@example.org.
 Save and send the documents as the title of your piece.
 Make sure your name is not anywhere on the document OR title of the document as we run an anonymous review process.
 (Do mention your name in the email, however)

 *you may submit multiple pieces in multiple categories.
-We have a maximum limit of five written pieces, eight photos, five films, and eight art pieces per person.
+We have a maximum limit of five written pieces, five photos, five films, and eight art pieces per person.

 *if you are submitting a short film, please email us a downloadable file and please make sure to remove any credits.